Stock market today: Nasdaq nears all-time high as Wall Street's record madness continues - ExBulletin

 The two-year Treasury yield, which more closely tracks expectations for the Federal Reserve, fell to 4.47% from 4.48% late Friday.

-Inflation has cooled enough that the Federal Reserve has hinted it may cut its main interest rate several times this year.
+Inflation has cooled enough for the Federal Reserve has hinted that it could cut its main interest rate several times this year.
 Such cuts typically boost financial markets and the economy, and they would relieve pressure built up since the Fed raised its main interest rate to its highest level since 2001.

 After hoping rate cuts could begin as early as March, traders have since pushed back their forecasts to May or June.
 Reports showing the U.S. economy and job market remain remarkably strong, as well as some comments from Fed officials, have forced delays.